digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 Independently of how the outcome is communicated, command deduplication generates the following outcomes of a command submission:

-- If there is no conflicting submission with the same :ref:`change ID <change-id>` on the Daml ledger or in-flight, the completion event and possibly the response convey the result of the submission (success or a gRPC error).
+- If there is no conflicting submission with the same :ref:`change ID <change-id>` on the Daml ledger or in-flight, the completion event and possibly the response convey the result of the submission (success or a gRPC error; :doc:`/app-dev/grpc/error-codes` explains how errors are communicated).

 - The gRPC status code ``ALREADY_EXISTS`` with error code ID :ref:`DUPLICATE_COMMAND <error_code_DUPLICATE_COMMAND>` indicates that there is an earlier command completion for the same :ref:`change ID <change-id>` within the effective deduplication period.